Susreal/getHosts/README.md

 # getHosts
-update hosts for Google and facebook in Ubuntu Kylin LTS 14.04 using scarpy and shell command\n written by:Susreal at SJTU
+Description : update hosts for Google and facebook in Ubuntu Kylin LTS 14.04 Tools : scarpy and shell command

-version:1.0
+Written by:Susreal at SJTU
+Version:1.0
 2015.04.02